apachecn/geeksforgeeks-dsal-zh/docs/minimum-time-required-so-that-all-oranges-become-rotten.md

                         temp.y--;

                         // push this cell to Queue Q.AddLast(new Ele(temp.x,temp.y));
                 }
                 Q.RemoveFirst();

             }

             // Pop the delimiter
             Q.RemoveFirst();

             // If oranges were rotten in current
             // frame than separate the rotten
             // oranges using delimiter for the
             // next frame for processing.
             if (Q.Count > 0)
             {
                 Q.AddLast(new Ele(-1,-1));
             }

             // If Queue was empty than no rotten
             // oranges left to process so exit
         }

         // Return -1 if all arranges could
-        // not rot, otherwise -1.s
+        // not rot, otherwise ans
         return (checkAll(arr)) ? -1: ans;

     }

     // Driver Code
     public static void Main(string[] args)
     {
         int[][] arr = new int[][]